qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Risk discount.
 Doing long-termism action deterministically sacrifices short-term reward, but doesn't necessarily get larger long-term reward (tried hard but failed).
 It's an investment.
 The more risky it is, the less "worthy" it is.
 - ...

-When friends and partners complain to you, they often just want emotional support instead of solutions (don't offer solutions unless you can provide a novel and good solution).
+When friends and partners complain to you, they often just want emotional support instead of solutions.
 They often already know the solution but cannot apply it for some reasons.

 ## Knowing the biases may be not enough